If your children are going to be spending time outdoors this summer, remember their skin is more delicate than adults.

 Following some simple steps can help your children enjoy spending time in the sun this year.
 Be sure to remember the following before heading outdoors:

-- Use a sunscreen with a minimum SPF 50 and at least 4 stars for UVA protection
+2. Use sunscreen with a minimum SPF 50 and at least 4 stars for UVA protection

 Applying sunscreen correctly